Process Mapping

 1. Create a SIPOC diagram.

-2. Clearly identify the start and end points of the process to be mapped.
+2. Identify the start and end points of the process to be mapped.

 3. Walk through the process as if you are the item being passed through each process step, or ask people who do the process every day- do not guess at process steps.

-4. Document all the steps of the process as they are actually being performed right now, not as perhaps you think they should be.
+4. Document all the process steps as they are being performed now, not as you think they should be.

-5. You can use the standard mapping symbols if you prefer: ovals for start and end points, rectangles for an activity or step, and diamonds for decision points.
-However don't become too concerned with the symbols, pay the most attention to capturing the process.
+5. If you prefer, use the standard mapping symbols: ovals for start and end points, rectangles for an activity or step, and diamonds for decision points.
+However, don't become too concerned with the symbols; pay the most attention to capturing the process.

 Value Stream Map (VSM)

-A VSM is very similar to a process map, but it is created at a much higher level of detail and includes not only the flow of work, but also the flow of information and materials in the process.
+A VSM is very similar to a process map but is created at a much higher level of detail and includes the flow of work information and materials.
 The VSM is focused on cycle time reduction and usually crosses functional boundaries and specific departments.
 Since VSM maps determine value, they are inherently customer-centric and designed to help users see hidden waste and wait times.
-The VSM can be created of the as-is process and also of "as it should be" process.
+The VSM can be created using the as-is and the "as it should be" processes.